Sex differences in psychology: Empathy

 Current literature has found that women demonstrate more empathy.
 Women perform better than men in tests involving emotional interpretation, such as understanding facial expressions, and empathy.

 Some studies argue that this is related to the subject's perceived gender identity and gendered expectations influencing the subject's implicit gender stereotypes.
 Additionally, culture impacts gender differences in the expression of emotions.
 This may be explained by the different social roles women and men have in different cultures, and by the status and power men and women hold in different societies, as well as the different cultural values various societies hold.
 Some studies have found no differences in empathy between women and men, and suggest that perceived gender differences are the result of motivational differences.
 Some researchers argue that because differences in empathy disappear on tests where it is not clear that empathy is being studied, men and women do not differ in ability, but instead in how empathetic they would like to appear to themselves and others.

 Women are better at recognizing facial effects, expression processing and emotions in general, while men were better at recognizing specific behaviour which includes anger, aggression and threatening cues.
 Small but statistically significant sex differences favour females in "Reading of the mind" test.
 "Reading of the mind" test is an ability measure of theory of mind or cognitive empathy.
 Overall, females have an advantage in non-verbal emotional recognition.

-There are some sex differences in empathy from birth which remains consistent and stable across lifespan.
-Females were found to have higher empathy than males while children with higher empathy regardless of gender continue to be higher in empathy throughout development.
-Further analysis of brain tools such as event related potentials found that females who saw human suffering had higher ERP waveforms than males.
-Another investigation with similar brain tools such as N400 amplitudes found higher N400 in females in response to social situations which positively correlated with self-reported empathy.
+There are sex differences in empathy from birth, which remains consistent and stable across the lifespan.
+Analysis of brain tools such as event related potentials has shown that females who see human suffering experience higher ERP waveforms than males.
+Another investigation using N400 amplitudes found higher N400 in females in response to social situations, which was positively correlated with self-reported empathy.
 Structural fMRI studies found females have larger grey matter volumes in posterior inferior frontal and anterior inferior parietal cortex areas which are correlated with mirror neurons in fMRI literature.
-Females were also found to have stronger link between emotional and cognitive empathy.
-The researchers found that the stability of these sex differences in development are unlikely to be explained by any environment influences but rather might have some roots in human evolution and inheritance.
+Females were also found to have a stronger link between emotional and cognitive empathy.

 An evolutionary explanation for the difference is that understanding and tracking relationships and reading others' emotional states was particularly important for women in prehistoric societies for tasks such as caring for children and social networking.
-Throughout prehistory, females nurtured and were the primary caretakers of children so this might have led to an evolved neurological adaptation for women to be more aware and responsive to non-verbal expressions.
-According to the Primary Caretaker Hypothesis, prehistoric males did not have same selective pressure as primary caretakers so therefore this might explain modern day sex differences in emotion recognition and empathy.
+One hypothesis suggests that women developed greater sensitivity to non-verbal communication due to their historical role as the main caretakers for young children.